A First-Timer’s Guide to Using Public Transport in Sri Lanka

 As the bus rumbles onward, you’ll hear the conductor shouting out the names of the next stops.
 When you hear your stop called out, simply push the button that’s on the ceiling of the bus (or if there’s a rope, pull it), which will let the driver know it’s time for you to disembark.

 The train network in Sri Lanka is pretty extensive, and it’s the more comfortable option for public transport in the country.
 Fares are pretty cheap – you pay a little bit more than buses – and the journey on some train routes are stunning enough to be an attraction on their own.
-Luggage can be placed on the overhead racks, as well as under the seat in front of you – try to keep the aisles clear so as not to impede the vendors that move through at regular intervals selling hot food and drink.
-The train ride through the misty mountains of Sri Lanka are particularly breath taking, whether you’re heading to Nuwara Eliya, Kandy or Ella!
+Luggage can be placed on the overhead racks, as well as under the seat in front of you – try to keep the aisles clear so as not to impede the vendors that move through at regular intervals selling hot food and drinks.
+The train ride through the misty mountains of Sri Lanka are particularly breath taking, whether you’re heading to Nuwara Eliya or Ella!

 You can check train timings from the official Sri Lanka Railways website, or at the train station itself on the day.